 317th Historical Markers

-These four markers below are located in the Memorial Park of the National Museum of the United States Air Force in Dayton, Ohio.
+These five markers below are located in the Memorial Park of the National Museum of the United States Air Force in Dayton, Ohio.

-With that plaque in place the WWII 317th Troop Carrier Group and all four squadrons who were assigned to it will have markers in the park.
+The WWII 317th Troop Carrier Group and all four squadrons who were assigned to it have markers in the park.

 This marker is located in the Linear Air Park at Dyess Air Force Base, Abilene, Texas